 How can we solve the problem of increasing packaging waste caused by e-commerce?
 2018 we started in a team of six to take on that challenge in a fellowship program by the Social Entrepreneurship Academy in Munich, Germany.
 We have different backgrounds from data science, engineering, web and graphics design to business, economics, and political science.
 Our common passion is to develop solutions for our society’s problems and challenges using entrepreneurial concepts.

-The box could take 10 cycles!
-We realized that the box’s quality is way too good to simply throw it away after using it only one single time.
+We bought postage, involved friends and family and sent our box from Munich to Berlin, from east to west, from north to south.
+And the box could easily withstand 10 cycles.
+We realized that even the conventional cardboard box’s quality is way too good to simply throw it away after using it only once.
 Maybe it doesn’t always have to be 10 times but even 2 or 3 cycles have the potential to reduce the packaging waste significantly!